akfullfo/taskforce/README.md

             #  probably because such updates tend to coincide with a broad O/S
             #  upgrade that requires a server-reboot.
             #
-            '<a href="#events">events</a>': [
+            "<a href="#events">events</a>": [
                 { "type": "file_change", "path": [ "{ntpd_conf}", "{keys}" ],
                   "command": "stop" }
             ],

-            #  The "onexit" setting causes the "timeset" task to be rerun if ever the "ntpd"
+            #  The "onexit" setting causes the "timeset" task to be rerun if ever the
-            #  task exits.  "ntpd" will then re-wait for the "timeset" task to complete.
+	    #  "ntpd" task exits.  "ntpd" will then re-wait for the "timeset" task to
+	    #  complete.
             #
             #  This interaction is actually a real-world case for ntpd.
 If the system
             #  time gets wildly off, ntpd will panic and exit.
-If ntpd is then just blindly
+If ntpd is then just
-            #  restarted, it will continue to exit.
-By triggering "timeset" after each
+	    #  blindly #  restarted, it will continue to exit.
+By triggering "timeset"
-            #  exit, the time can be resynchronized before "ntpd" is restarted.
+	    #  after each #  exit, the time can be resynchronized before "ntpd" is
+	    #  restarted.
             #
-            '<a href="#onexit">onexit</a>': [
+            "<a href="#onexit">onexit</a>": [
                 { "type": "start", "task": "timeset" }
             ]
         },
         "haproxy": {
-            #  This task has '<a href="#roles">roles</a>' specified.
+            #  This task has "<a href="#roles">roles</a>" specified.
 That means the task will only
             #  be started if the "frontend" role is present in the roles file.
             #
             #  Roles allow a single configuration file to be used for multiple